In order to work out the running costs, you'll need to consider what type of fuel your car uses.

 Hybrid and electric vehicles

 Hybrid vehicles have a combination of an electric motor and standard combustion engine to reduce vehicle emissions.
-We have a few hybrid vehicles available on the Scheme and you can search for these cars using our Car Search ; just select 'Other' from the fuel type option.
+We have a selection of hybrid vehicles available on the Scheme and you can search for these cars using our Car Search ; just select 'Other' from the fuel type option.

 Electric cars are the ultimate eco-friendly choice as they have zero exhaust emissions.
 However, as they have to be recharged regularly, they are not suitable for everyone.
-We currently have one electric car on the Scheme, the Nissan Leaf.
+We currently have one electric car on the Scheme, the Mercedes-Benz B-Class.
 Use the Car Search and select 'Other' from the fuel type tickbox.

 We are delighted to have added a choice of 5 electric WAV conversions all based on the Nissan eNV200, which are available from either Brotherwood or Vic Young.
 For information on electric WAVs please contact either of these converters.
 You can find their contact details on our Find a dealer tool.